ActionableAgile/jira-to-analytics/README.md

 **NOTE**:  We only support Basic Authentication with Jira at this time

+### The Criteria Section ###
+The Criteria Section of the config file is simply named "Criteria" (without the quotes) and contains optional Jira attributes that can use to control your data set.
+Each line in this section contains the name of the Jira attribute you want in your data followed by a colon (:) followed by its corresponding value in your Jira instance.
+The fields in this section that we support are:

+- 	Projects: a comma-separated list of the names of the Jira Projects you are querying
+- 	Types: a comma-separated list of the names of the Jira issuetypes you want to extract
+- 	Filters: a comma-separated list of the names of the filters you want to apply

+An example of what this section might look like would be:

+Criteria:
+&nbsp;&nbsp;&nbsp;&nbsp;Project: My Project1, My Project2
+&nbsp;&nbsp;&nbsp;&nbsp;Filters: Filter1, Filter2
+&nbsp;&nbsp;&nbsp;&nbsp;Types: Epic, User Story

+**NOTE**:  The fields in this section are optional

 ### The Workflow Section ###
 The Workflow Section of the config file is simply named "Workflow" (without the quotes) and contains all the information needed to configure your workflow data.
 Each line of the this section contains the name of the workflow column as you want it to appear in the data file, followed by a colon (:) followed by a comma-separated list of all the Jira statuses that you want to map to that column.
 For example, a row in your Workflow section that looks like: